garciart/ansible-qrg/README.md

 Repository for a4p source code.

-Link to instructions to [Create a Linux Virtual Machine in Windows](/linux-in-windows.md).
+Link to instructions to [create a Linux Virtual Machine in Windows](/linux-in-windows.md).

 Link to [reserved keywords list](/reserved_keywords.md).